d-bl/GroundForge/docs/p2t/readme.md

 as well as the angle with neighboring edges.
 The three segments might need more or less the same length.
 This may be a conflicting requirements.

+The inner function logEdges calculates (dx,dy) values of the edges around a node in a pair diagram.
+These values are stored in the temporary log attribute of pair nodes.

 ![](perpendicular.svg)